Cleaning Business Promotions That Don’t Lose Money

 Micro takeaway: A promotion isn’t “profitable” because it creates activity.
 It’s profitable when the extra jobs clear the profit compression.

-Promotions sound like momentum.
-But momentum isn’t the goal — profit is.
-Before you run any discount, you only need to answer one question:
+Promotions can feel like momentum.
+But momentum is not the goal — profitable lead generation is.
+Before you run any discount, there is one question that matters more than anything else:

 “How many extra jobs do I need to break even?”

-If the number is realistic for your capacity and follow-up, the promo can work.
-If it isn’t, you’re about to buy a busy but broke month.
+If the number is realistic for your capacity, close rate, and follow-up speed, the promotion can work.
+If it is not, you are about to buy a busy but broke month.

 Average job value What the average customer actually pays.

-Gross margin Profit after labor + supplies (before overhead).
+Gross margin Profit after labor and supplies, before overhead.

-Rule: If you don’t know these three baseline numbers, you’re not running a promotion — you’re running an experiment.
+Rule: If you do not know these three baseline numbers, you are not running a promotion — you are running an experiment.

-A “safe” promo isn’t the one that gets attention.
-It’s the one that can run without quietly draining profit.
-Use these quick decision rules before you launch anything.
+A safe promotion is not the one that gets the most attention.
+It is the one that can generate leads, bookings, and follow-up opportunities without quietly draining profit.
+Use these quick rules before you launch anything.

-If promo profit/job is near zero → don’t run it If you’re basically working for free, the promo only buys stress (not growth).
+If profit per promo job is near zero, do not run it If you are basically working for free, the promotion creates stress and volume without real growth.

 Want to find the leaks before you run a promo?
-If your site misses calls or forms, promos just amplify the problem.
+If your lead flow misses calls, forms, or follow-up opportunities, promotions only amplify the problem.

 Profit protection

-Micro reality: the promo isn’t the problem.
-The way it’s executed is.
+Micro reality: the promotion isn’t the problem.
+The system behind it—lead capture, follow-up, and tracking—is.

 Discounting the wrong service (low-margin work) If the service already has thin margins, a discount can push it to “busy but broke.”
 Promotions should protect margin—not erase it.

 Running a promo without capacity + fast follow-up A promo creates spikes.
-If you can’t answer calls, schedule quickly, and deliver on time, you’ll lose the very demand you paid for.
+If you can’t answer calls, respond quickly, and convert leads, you lose the demand you paid to create.

-Measuring “calls” instead of booked jobs + gross profit Calls feel good.
-Booked jobs pay bills.
-Track what closes and what it contributes in gross profit—or you’ll keep repeating unprofitable promos.
+Measuring “calls” instead of booked jobs + profit Calls feel like momentum.
+Booked jobs and gross profit are what matter.
+Track what actually converts—or you’ll repeat losing promotions.

-Micro truth: the fastest way to lose money is to “win” customers by cutting price.
-If you want promos that protect margin, sell value — then add guardrails.
+Micro truth: the fastest way to lose money is to win customers by cutting price.
+If you want promotions that protect margin and still generate leads, sell value—and control how that value is delivered.

 Value-add offers (upgrade, add-on, bundle)